OC Bus: 100s (Community Routes)

 Routes with numbers in the 100s descended from the old RunAbout service that formerly served residential neighborhoods, or provide service to portions of 1-99 routes that have reduced demand.
-Three routes (129, 143, 153) were truncated from routes 29, 43, 47, 53, and 59 as a result of March 2010 service change.
-These routes are operated by First Transit with the exception of routes 123, 150, and 167 which were taken over by OCTA 2022.
+Three routes (129, 143, 153) were truncated from routes 29, 43, 47, 53, and 59 as a result of March 2010 service change; the 153 was later discontinued in February 2023.
+These routes are operated by Keolis, although between February 2022 and June 2023 OCTA temporarily operated many of these routes in-house except for the 129, 143, and 177, likely due to contractor driver shortages.

-400s (StationLink/iShuttle)
+400s (StationLink)

-Routes with numbers in the 400s are "StationLink" and Irvine Shuttle (iShuttle) routes which travel between Metrolink stations and business districts.
+Routes with numbers in the 400s are "StationLink" routes which travel between Metrolink stations and business districts.
 These routes operate only during weekday rush hours and do not operate reverse peak services.
-These routes are operated by First Transit.
+These routes are operated by Keolis.

-500s (Bravo!)
+500s (Rapid Routes)

-Routes with numbers in the 500s are "Bravo!" routes that operate on heavily used routes making limited stops and at transfer points to other routes.
-It is named according to the parent route it accompanies, for adding a 5 to the beginning of the route indicating express.
-Bravo! routes use a dedicated fleet of buses and have different color schemes from regular route buses.
+Routes with numbers in the 500s are "Rapid" routes that operate on heavily used routes making limited stops and at transfer points to other routes.
+It is named according to the parent route it accompanies, for adding the number five to the beginning of the route indicating that it is a Rapid express route.
+Rapid routes use a dedicated fleet of buses and have different color schemes from regular route buses.

 800s (City Shuttle)

 Routes with numbers in the 800s are City Shuttle routes.
-Route 862, the first and only 800 series route, serving as a circulator route in Downtown Santa Ana and was introduced in October 2019, replacing former StationLink route 462.
+Route 862, the first and only 800 series route, serving as a circulator route in Downtown Santa Ana and was introduced in October 2019, replacing former StationLink Route 462.